ayoubelhanchi/ayoubelhanchi.github.io/index.markdown

 <a href="files/Research_project_presentation.pdf">slides</a>
 + *Statistical learning under a non-iid data generating process.*
 <a href="files/Statistical learning under a non-iid data generating process.pdf">pdf</a>
-+ *Optimal SGLD for Approximate Bayesian Inference.*
++ *Optimal SGLD for approximate Bayesian inference.*
 <a href="files/Optimal SGLD for Approximate Bayesian Inference.pdf">pdf</a>